robbert-vdh/yabridge/README.md

   is enabled.
 This can be fixed by disabling GPU acceleration in the plugin settings.
 I'm not sure whether this is an issue with Wine or the plugins themselves.
-Notable issues here are missing redraws and incorrect positioning when the window gets dragged offscreen on the top and left dies of the screen.
+Notable issues here are missing redraws and incorrect positioning when the window gets dragged offscreen on the top and left sides of the screen.
 - Knobs in **Tokyo Dawn Records** plugins may not behave as expected when dragging long distances.
 Setting the 'Continuous Drag' option in the plugin's options to 'Linear' fixes the issue.